 - A. The chassis brake system shall conform to the provisions of FMVSS Nos.
-105, Hydraulic and Electric Brake Systems, 106, Brake Hoses, and 121, Air Brake Systems, as applicable. - B. The anti-lock brake system (ABS), provided in accordance with FMVSS No. 105, Hydraulic and Electric Brake Systems or No. 121, Air Brake Systems, shall provide wheel speed sensors for each front wheel and for each wheel on at least one rear axle.
-The system shall provide anti-lock braking performance for each wheel equipped with sensors (Four Channel System). - C. All brake systems shall be designed to permit visual inspection of brake lining wear without removal of any chassis component(s).
+105, Hydraulic and Electric Brake Systems, 106, Brake Hoses, and 121, Air Brake Systems, as applicable.
+All buses shall have either a parking pawl in the transmission or a park brake interlock that requires the service brake to be applied to allow release of the parking brake. - B. The anti-lock brake system (ABS), provided in accordance with FMVSS No. 105, Hydraulic and Electric Brake Systems or No. 121, Air Brake Systems, shall provide wheel speed sensors for each front wheel and for each wheel on at least one rear axle.
+The system shall provide anti-lock braking performance for each wheel equipped with sensors (Four Channel System).

-- D. The brake lines, booster-assist lines, and control cables shall be protected from excessive heat, vibration and corrosion and installed in a manner that prevents chafing. - E. The parking brake system for either air or hydraulic service brake systems may be of a power-assisted design.
-The power parking brake actuator should be a device located on the instrument panel within reach of seated a 5th percentile female driver.
+- C. All brake systems shall be designed to permit visual inspection of brake lining wear without removal of any chassis component(s). - D. The brake lines, booster-assist lines, and control cables shall be protected from excessive heat, vibration and corrosion and installed in a manner that prevents chafing. - E. The parking brake system for either air or hydraulic service brake systems may be of a power-assisted design.
+The power parking brake actuator should be a device located on the instrument panel within reach of a seated 5th percentile female driver.
 As an option, the parking brake may be set by placing the automatic transmission shift control mechanism in the "park" position. - F. The power-operated parking brake system may be interlocked to the engine key switch.
 Once the parking brake has been set and the ignition switch turned to the "off" position, the parking brake cannot be released until the key switch is turned back to the "on" position.